software-assignments-spring2021/spring-2020-idle-tower/data-yelp/README.md

 - Picked the top 5 most postive and most negative reviews for each resturant

 ## Folders
-- cleaning-script: the python script I used to process
+- cleaning-script: the python script I used to clean yelp data for resturants only
+- processed-files: buis and review csv files that we used in the final deployment
+- training-testing-set: the answer key

 ## NLP methods
 1. BoW selecting for all words --> Naive Bayes (80.33% accuracy)